thevalidcode/valid-social/README.md

 ## ✨ Features

-- **Multi-Platform Support**: Post to Instagram and X simultaneously.
-Support for Facebook and TikTok is planned for future releases.
+- **Multi-Platform Support**: Post to Instagram, Facebook and X simultaneously.
+Support for TikTok and LinkedIn is planned for future releases.
 - **Persistent Login**: Log in once manually through the CLI.
 Your session is securely saved for all future automated posts.
 - **Interactive Interface**: An intuitive command-line interface guides you through composing your posts, from writing captions to selecting media.
 - **Media Uploads**: Attach images and videos to your posts with a simple file selector.